eurekaclinical/eurekaclinical-service-archetype/README.md

-2) After confirming that you want to go ahead and create the new service project, maven will create a folder with the new project in the current directory, which in this example would be `eurekaclinical-microservicename-service`, and it will create a starter set of class files and resources.
+2) After confirming that you want to go ahead and create the new service project, maven will create a folder with the new project in the current directory, which in this example would be `eurekaclinical-microservicename-service`.
+It also will create a starter set of class files and resources.
 Type `cd eurekaclinical-microservicename-service`.
 3) To generate an initial NOTICE file, type `mvn notice:generate`.
 You will need to rerun this command whenever the project's dependencies change.